datadesk/latimes-table-stacker/_sources/configuration.txt

 columns
 ^^^^^^^

 A list of the columns from the CSV that should appear in the published table.
 They will appear in the order specified here.
 Key names should correspond to headers in the CSV file.
+Optional.

 Example::